dlguswo333/dlguswo333.github.io/markdown/2024/05-18-en-typescript-5-5-notable-changes.md

 If you read the pull request of Inferred Type Predicate, Type Guard must be _if and only if_.
 Thus `return 'fly' in animal && Math.random() > 0.5` code
-may return different boolean values according to the right hand side operator even though it is handed a `Bird` parameter;
+may return different boolean values according to the right hand side operand even though it is handed a `Bird` parameter;
 as a result it is not a Type Guard function.
 Nevertheless it does not quite explain why `&& true` is not a Type Guard expression.